mammadhajili/european_refugee_crisis/README.md

 # Questions for TAa
 To explore people's oponion, we want look at the poll data.But we are not sure where we could find the poll dataset.
 Do you have some suggestion about this dataset.

-As our definition: poltics arrproach: search keywords on newspaper; media: tone using GDELT. people's oponion: sentiment on twitter, poll dataset.
+As our definition: poltics arrproach: search keywords on newspaper; media: tone using GDELT. people's oponion: sentiment analysis on twitter, poll dataset.
 Do you have more suggestion about the way that we used to extract politic, mediaand people's oponion?